 Source: Knox County Health Department: Epidemiology Program.
 (2014).
 2013 Youth Risk Behavior Survey Knoxville, Tennessee: Knox County Health Department.; Knox County Child Fatality Review data, 1996-2016

-FACT: Talking about suicide can actually open up communication about the topic and help someone in need.
+Talking about suicide CANNOT plant the idea in someone’s head.
+It can actually open up communication about the topic and help someone in need.

 Are you a parent?
 For information on talking to your teen able mental health and suicide, click here.

 Tennessee Suicide Prevention Network Resources